 The new Signature-based Handling of Asserted information using to KENs3 (SHAKEN) framework will help mitigate illegal robocalls and help consumers once again trust the number displayed on their caller ID.
-The catch is that legitimate calls from overseas are at risk of being caught in SHAKEN's net.
+The catch is that legitimate calls from overseas are at risk of a Gateway "C" SHAKEN attestation due to the lack of authentication at call origination.